api-platform/docs/core/design.md

 This approach is super-convenient and efficient, but is probably **not a good idea** for non-[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and/or large systems.
 Again, it's up to the developers to use, or to not use these built-in data providers/persisters depending on the business logic they are dealing with.
-API Platform makes it easy to create custom data providers and persisters, and to implement appropriate patterns such as [CQS](https://www.martinfowler.com/bliki/CommandQuerySeparation.html) or [CQRS](https://martinfowler.com/bliki/CQRS.html).
+API Platform makes it easy to create custom data providers and persisters.
+It also makes it east to implement patterns such as [CQS](https://www.martinfowler.com/bliki/CommandQuerySeparation.html) or [CQRS](https://martinfowler.com/bliki/CQRS.html) thanks to [the Messenger Component integration](messenger.md) and the [DTO support](dto.md).

 Last but not least, to create [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)-based systems, a convenient approach is:

-* to persist data in an event store using a custom [data persister](data-persisters.md)
+* to persist data in an event store using a Messenger handler or a custom [data persister](data-persisters.md)
 * to create projections in standard RDBMS (Postgres, MariaDB...) tables or views
 * to map those projections with read-only Doctrine entity classes **and** to mark those classes with `@ApiResource`